artsy/eigen/docs/deploy_to_app_store.md

 ## Test the Beta

-Eigen's beta pre-submission checklist has [moved into Notion](https://www.notion.so/artsy/Pre-submission-QA-Checklist-785e3233fdcf423f95ee239ab3c22ec3).
+Eigen's beta pre-submission checklist has [moved into Notion 🔐](https://www.notion.so/artsy/Pre-submission-QA-Checklist-785e3233fdcf423f95ee239ab3c22ec3).

 ## Preparing to Ship a Final Version